24 June 2022

 - and retirement awareness and planning.

-The average score for Australians in, and approaching retirement was 63 out of 100, and the study found that people in retirement reported higher levels of confidence than those approaching retirement.
+The study also found people in retirement reported higher levels of confidence than those approaching retirement.

 5. Check your insurance cover